gadfly361/soda-ash/README.md

 * Renamed List to ListSA to avoid confusion with clojure.core/list
 * Renamed Comment to CommentSA to avoid confusion with clojure.core/comment

+## Related Projects

+[Sodium](https://github.com/deg/sodium) is a wrapper around soda-ash.
+Sodium adds two sets of features into the mix, both aimed at making it easier to include Semantic UI in re-frame projects:

+1. Utility functions to get values in and out of components.
+2. Validity-checking aids to help avoid typos.

 ## Questions